HolmesLab/holmeslab/docs/cahbir/booking-scans.md

 ---
-title: Scheduling MRI Scans at CAHBIR
+title: Booking MRI Scans at CAHBIR
 parent: Lab Space at CAHBIR
 nav_enabled: true
+nav_order: 1
 ---

 - Get [iLab](https://rutgers.ilab.agilent.com/) access: this is where you schedule: